hughobrien/psu-constitution/README.md

 	6. Points of information shall be suspended for the speeches.

-	7. Parliamentary language shall be observed throughout the hustings.
+	7. Parliamentary language shall be observed throughout the Hustings.

-39. Any challenge or complaint concerning the administration and good conduct of the election will be heard and determined by the ERB within forty-eight hours of such a complaint being lodged by any full member or the candidate or their nominee.
+39. Any challenge or complaint concerning the administration and good conduct of the election will be heard and determined by the ERB within forty-eight hours of such a complaint being lodged, in writing to the chairperson of the ERB, by any full member or the candidate or their nominee.
 Any complaint against the conduct or administration of the election should be received by the Returning Officer before the start of the count.

 40. The ERB shall have the power to discipline or disqualify any member of the Union who: